-It’s funny how we take things for granted- our life circumstances, our health, our relationships.
-But the truth is, in a matter of an instant all of that can change.
+It’s funny how we take things for granted- our life circumstances, health, and relationships.
+But the truth is, in a matter of an instant, all of that can change.
 It can all be lost.
-In fact, there is one thing that we can say for certain in a world that’s riddled with just the opposite- the only definite in our world is change.

-It was the Greek philosopher, Heraclitus, who said it best: “The only constant in life is change.”
+Really, the Greek philosopher, Heraclitus, said it best: “The only constant in life is change.”
 Yet, every time life sweeps the rug from beneath our feet, so to speak, it takes us to our knees.
-It’s like we don’t see it coming, although, life experience would most certainly tell us that it was bound to happen.
+It’s like we don’t see it coming, although life experience would most certainly tell us that it was bound to happen.

 Truthfully, it’s only when change occurs that we realize the value in a moment that’s been lost.
-Really, it’s quite ironic how the most insignificant things can be of such value when we look back.
+It’s actually quite ironic how the most insignificant things can be of such value when we look back.

-I remember being completely ah struck by the lights, the smoke in the air, the massive buildings towering above as we drove thru.
+I remember being completely awestruck by the lights, the smoke in the air, the massive buildings towering above as we drove through.
 I was nineteen years old, and to say the least, less than responsible in my youth.
 I was riding shotgun in my boyfriend’s 1987 Nissan Pathfinder.
 Let me tell you, I loved that car.

 Celebrate the Positive

 It’s easy to get caught up in all the negative.
 To get tangled up in future tripping or to focus on all the things you’ve lost.
 But, retrain your brain not to do that.
 Instead, think of all the positives in your current life and the great things that could blossom from change.